openstack/adjutant/README.md

 /etc/stacktask/templates/
 ```
 This is so that adding personalised or deployment specific templates is kept outside of the scope of the service itself and managed by the deployer.

-## Current Work:
-* Basic admin panel in horizon to manage user roles and invite new users.
-* Horizon forms for token submission and password reset.

 ## Future Plans: